scott-good/sofy-docs/docs/topics/Installing Solutions/Kubernetes Administration/applying_your_own_domain_name_and_ssl_cert.md

 2. Navigate to **Network Services** > **Cloud DNS** and click **Create Zone**.
 3. Enter a name for the zone and your domain name in 'DNS name' then click **create**.
 4. When you click on the newly created zone, you will see a list of DNS servers, which need to be copied into your domain name configuration.
-5. Log into https://domains.google.com; in 'My Domains' click on the domain name that you are using for the Solution.
+5. Log into https://domains.google.com; in 'My Domains' click on the domain name that you are using for the solution.
 6. Navigate to **DNS** then select **Use custom name servers**.
 7. Cut and paste the DNS servers (one at a time, do not include the trailing '.') from the GCP Cloud DNS page to the Google domain name entry, then save.